Niagara Energy Benchmark Chart

 - Works in Workbench and Modern Browser

 The Niagara energy benchmark chart retrieves energy meter histories and presents them on a comparison chart.
 The chart should be bound to a numeric point or numeric writable.
 It updates in real-time and uses bql queries to collate the data.
-Set the daily benchmark values in the charts configuration.
+Set the daily/monthly benchmark values in the charts configuration.
+Use the date/time picker for narrowed searches.
 The chart has a number of configurable properties that can be used to modify look, feel, and functionality.
 Also check out the Energy View Template.

 1. Copy the energyBenchmarkChart-ux.jar file to your modules directory.